tidalmigrations/tidalmigrations.github.io/pages/user guides/integrating_with_azure_migrate.md

 ### Execute

-Once your environment variables are configured, log in to Tidal Migration Platform using `tidal login` and authenticate with your Tidal Migrations Workspace URL, email and password.
+Once your environment variables are configured, log in to Tidal Migration Platform using `tidal login` and authenticate with your Tidal Workspace URL, email and password.

 Change directory into the `gists` repository